MohammadNazeri/dgl/README.md

-I started to get to know more about some concepts like DGL, GCN, node representation and some tasks like node classification,
+I started to get to know more about some concepts like DGL, GCN, node representation, and representation of pairs of nodes, and some tasks like node classification, link prediction, and customizing GNN module.
+Also, I used the Networkx library to show the graphs graphically.

 # Deep Graph Library (DGL)
 DGL provides an abstraction for building and working with graph neural networks.
 It allows users to define message functions, aggregation functions, and update functions easily.